Copy this doc, then read on to learn how to use it to up-level your team’s career development.

 of the 1-on-1 Toolkit, a place that’s just for the employee to collect bits and bobs of feedback, self reflection, and accomplishment to highlight for their manager— Slack screenshots of praise, etc. It’s a repository, of sorts, and should be added to at random, when things come up.
 I encourage everyone on my team to add to their hype pages regularly.

 Remember you have resources.

-Finally, there’s a section for the employee to access resources that build their skillsets, including modules from Skillshare, Lynda.com, and MasterClass.
+that build their skillsets, including modules from Skillshare, Lynda.com, and MasterClass.
 There’s a calendar view here so the employee can see when certain classes are coming up, and be reminded to register for them.

 Here's the fun partーthis doc is meant to be copied and used!